17.2.310. MPI_Scan_init

 • recvbuf: Receive buffer (choice).

-• request: Request (handle, non-blocking only).
+• request: Request (handle, non-blocking and persistent only).

 • ierror: Fortran only: Error status (integer).